Aditya1016/PrepWise/README.md

 FIREBASE_PROJECT_ID=
 FIREBASE_CLIENT_EMAIL=
 FIREBASE_PRIVATE_KEY=
-Replace the placeholder values with your actual Firebase, Vapi credentials.
+⚠️ Replace the placeholder values with your actual Firebase and Vapi credentials.

-Running the Project
+Run the Project
+bash
+Copy
+Edit
 npm run dev
-Open http://localhost:3000 in your browser to view the project.
+Open http://localhost:3000 in your browser to view the app.